This creamy avocado macaroni salad recipe is perfect for summer gatherings! A classic vegan macaroni salad with a dairy free, avocado sauce.

-What spells summer more than a big bowl of macaroni salad?!
+What spells summer more than a big bowl of macaroni salad?

-Making the avocado macaroni salad recipe is nearly as easy as the classic version.
 You cook and drain the pasta, blend your avocado-based dressing ingredients together, add veggies, and mix.
 You can use a food processor or a blender to make the sauce.

 I tried a few different versions of the dressing as I was playing around with the recipe.
 One only included avocado, another avocado and olive oil.
 Another—the I liked the most—was avocado blended with unsweetened vegan yogurt.